tquin/ansible/README.md

 ansible-vault edit group_vars/all/secret_vars.yaml
 ```

-* The `jmespath` package needs to be installed on the Controller in order to use some filters.
-  * `dnf install python3-jmespath`
-  * `apt install python3-jmespath`

 * Generate an SSH key on the controller
   * `ssh-keygen -o -a 100 -t ed25519 -f ~/.ssh/ansible -C <email>`